Donald Hunsader and his brothers on their dairy farm in Manitowoc, WI.

 In 2005, Hunsader Farms acquired over 400 acres in beautiful Western North Carolina, now known as Jeter Mountain Farm.
 The rolling hills between Hendersonville and Brevard carry a farming history of their own.
 The deeds date back to 1813 and outline a rich tapestry of dairy farming, growing hay and corn, and housing cattle and horses.

-By 2008, Hunsader Farms in Bradenton was owned and operated by just two of Donald’s sons - Mike & David Hunsader - and by 2011, Mike’s family began to set their sites - and hearts - on the North Carolina farm.
+By 2008, Hunsader Farms in Bradenton was owned and operated by just two of Donald’s sons - Mike & David Hunsader - and by 2011, Mike’s family began to set their sights - and hearts - on the North Carolina farm.

 After Mike’s son Zach and his wife were married at Jeter Mountain Farm in 2011, the wedding and event center was born; it began hosting local events in 2012.